Fort Lee, New Jersey: Local government

 In November 2022, the borough council appointed Bryan Drumgoole to fill the seat expiring in December 2023 that had been held by Michael Sargenti until he resigned from office.

 Federal, state and county representation

 Fort Lee is located in the 5th Congressional District and is part of New Jersey's 37th state legislative district.2019 New Jersey Citizen's Guide to Government, New Jersey League of Women Voters.
 Accessed October 30, 2019.

-Prior to the 2011 reapportionment following the 2010 Census, Fort Lee had been in the 38th state legislative district.
-In redistricting following the 2010 census, which was in effect from 2013 to 2022, the borough was in the 9th congressional district.Salant, Jonathan D. "Big change, N.J.!
-1.4M shifting to another congressional district.
-Use our tracker before voting.", NJ Advance Media for NJ.com, October 31, 2022.
-Accessed December 8, 2022.
-"But now more than 1.4 million residents are moving due to new district lines drawn by New Jersey's independent redistricting commission to reflect population shifts under the 2020 census....
-Redistricting will shift 106 municipalities — nearly one in five — into new congressional districts....
-Moving from the 9th Congressional District, currently represented by Democratic Rep. Bill Pascrell Jr., to the 5th Congressional District, represented by Democratic Rep. Josh Gottheimer."